lyokha/nginx-haskell-module/docs/old-readme/README.md

 The initialization hook is exported by *NGX_EXPORT_INIT_HOOK* (or *ngxExportInitHook* in *modular* approach).
 It is not possible to load more than one initialization hook.
-The hook is only loaded if it has been declared in the target library, initialization hooks found in dependent libraries are ignored.
+The hook is only loaded if it has been directly declared in the target library, initialization hooks found in dependent libraries are ignored.

 If required, data for the initialization hook can be passed in directive *haskell program_options* and handled with *getArgs* inside the hook.
 For